jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 You write the value... it needs to be written at some point.

-When you write the value from the outside, and you can only access the object on the inside, you have to pass the object to a sub-command, that might write the value.
+When you write the value from the outside, and you can only access the object on the inside, you might pass the object to a sub-command, that might write the value.
 But can you really know?
 Maybe not, but it should be read somewhere on the inside.

 Look, there is a whole object theory behind the in out and thru.
 And it should be covered by advanced command topics, to the extent, that you can automatically determine execution outcome dependency, execution order and possible resolve concurrency.
 But writing means you’re going to read it, and when you read it, is has to have been read.